LLM Fine-Tuning for Custom AI Business Solutions

 Reinforcement learning from human feedback (RLHF)

 RLHF involves training models through interactions with human feedback.
 This approach is perfect if you want to teach a language model to improve over time and produce more accurate and contextually appropriate responses when interacting with new users.
-Let’s consider five main fine-tuning methods for RLHF.
+Let’s consider five main LLM fine-tuning methods for RLHF.

 1. Reward modeling